-Considered as footprints of one’s mind, photographs hold that silent stillness that reflects memories that a person holds dear.
-Nonetheless, snapshots are documentations of people’s lives that may significantly encourage positive ideations leading to a healthier state of mind.
-Many people benefit from therapeutic photography as it opens their eyes to the beauty of every place and moment they are in.
+Considered the footprints of one’s mind, pictures hold the silent stillness that reflects the memories that a person holds dear.
+Many people benefit from therapeutic photography as it opens their eyes to the beauty of every moment that they are in.
 How does Image treatment work?

-Gazing at an image, people automatically, spontaneously create prolific meanings based on what they see and not necessarily what the photographer initially intended it to be.
-For this reason, any picture is open to interpretation.
-Thus, a photograph’s emotional message is entirely dependent upon the person looking because different life encounters and perceptions are instantaneously defined in a framed contextual reality.
+Gazing at the photo, people automatically, spontaneously create prolific meanings based on what they see and not necessarily what the photographer initially intended it to be.
+For this reason, any photo is open to interpretation.

-“We should examine the inextricable role that self-love plays in any and all human connection.”
-Clinical Psychologist and relationship expert Molly Gasbarrini, Ph.D. explains.
-Therefore, an individual’s reactions to snapshots are considered unique because they can reveal a great deal about themselves if the right kinds of questions are asked.
+Therefore, an individual’s reactions to snapshots and to photography are considered unique because they can reveal a great deal about themselves if the right kinds of questions are asked.
 It allows people to know each other.

-As “Mental health includes our emotional, psychological, and social well-being.
-It affects how we think, feel, and act.”
-Catherine Cleveland M.S., LMHC-P explains.
-It depicts why the majority of people keep snapshot memorabilia to have something to look back to whenever they feel the need to go down memory lane.
-For therapists, photographs are frozen bridges for exploring, communicating, and accessing memories and feelings that were embedded unconsciously on that particular moment, along with resurfacing any long-forgotten, deeply-buried issues that can initiate meaningful thoughts and feelings.
+This concept of this approach depicts why the majority of people keep snapshot memorabilia to have something to look back to whenever they feel the need to go down memory lane.
+Here, the photos are frozen bridges for exploring, communicating, and accessing memories and feelings, along with resurfacing any long-forgotten, deeply-buried issues that can initiate meaningful thoughts and feelings.

-With a trained therapist’s guidance, therapeutic photography techniques are implemented by allowing clients to explore their family albums and take out images that mean something to them, in addition to what they will visually show.
-There is potential information ingrained in every photograph, which can be used to precipitate and focus the treatment dialogue, technically a lesser censored and more direct approach to tapping and connecting with the unconscious.
+With a trained therapist’s guidance, therapeutic photography techniques are implemented by allowing clients to explore their family albums and take out images that mean something to them.
+There is potential information ingrained in every photo, which can be used to precipitate and focus the treatment dialogue.

-Now that one is aware of the simplified principles of taking photos of therapeutic type, what can people expect during every photography therapy session?
+Now that one is aware of the simplified principles of taking photos of therapeutic type, what can people expect during every treatment session?

 - Created during or after meetings